-Oxycodone, as found in OxyContin or Percocet, is a powerful painkiller and one of the most commonly abused prescription drugs in the country.
+Oxycodone, found in OxyContin and Percocet, is a powerful Painkiller and among the most commonly abused prescription drugs in the country.

 Make a Call (855) 826-4464

 People who are suffering from an Oxycodone use disorder usually require a medically managed detox and a good treatment program to prevent relapse.
 For help finding treatment, contact a treatment provider.

 Oxycodone Definition And Brands